Yet another oddly ambiguous issue on a dating app whose support team is little to no help with.

 Double-check to make sure you’re using the right email, Facebook profile, Google Account, or Apple ID.

-Furthermore, ensure that your password is correct—be careful of that cheeky Caps Lock key.
+Furthermore, ensure that the password you’re writing is correct—be careful of that cheeky Caps Lock key.

 - You’re traveling to a country where Grindr doesn’t work.